dmcg/minutest/docs/src/README.template.md

 ![StackExampleTests](images/StackExampleTests.png)

 Tests for cooperating components will typically have one piece of state.
-In this case make the fixture encapsulate all the state.
+In this case make the fixture hold all the state.

 ```insert-kotlin core/src/test/kotlin/com/oneeyedmen/minutest/examples/CompoundFixtureExampleTests.kt
 ```